Crypto taxes in Italy 2026: rates, filing, legalization

 Where and how to report crypto in the Italian tax return?

-Cryptocurrency assets are declared as part of Redditi PF (not the 730 form):
+Cryptocurrency assets are declared as part of Redditi PF (not form 730):

 1